apache/opendal/docs/rfcs/0041-backend-native-api.md

 ## Conclusion

 So in this proposal, I expect to address those problems.
-After this proposal implemented, we have a faster and easier to use `opendal`.
+After implementing this proposal, we have a faster and easier-to-use `opendal`.

 # Guide-level explanation

-In order to operate on object, we will use `Operator::object()` to create a new handler:
+To operate on an object, we will use `Operator::object()` to create a new handler:

 ```rust
 let o = op.object("path/to/file");
 ```

-All operations that available for `Object` for now includes:
+All operations that are available for `Object` for now includes:

-- `stat`: get object metadata (return error if not exist).
+- `stat`: get object metadata (return an error if not exist).
 - `delete`: delete an object.
 - `new_reader`: create a new reader to read data from this object.
 - `new_writer`: create a new writer to write data into this object.